Introduction

 • You might be sending answers to consumers in automated conversations with bots.
 In this case, you can specify a threshold in the KnowledgeAI interaction within the bot in Conversation Builder.

 • Or, you might be recommending answers to agents inline in their conversations with consumers.
-And, in this case, you can likewise specify an answer threshold in Conversation Assist’s settings.
+And, in this case, you can likewise specify an answer threshold in the add-on of the configuration rule that determines when answers from the knowledge base are recommended.

 Regardless of the integration, if you lower the threshold, be sure to test whether the quality of the results meets your expectations.
 It's generally recommended to keep the quality above FAIR PLUS.